fc-io/react-for-beginners/week_03 – Build Tools, CSS, Personal Project/week_03_b_assignments.md

 * tailwind.css
 * Include a custom font

-## Assignment: Build first personl project
+## Assignment: Build first personal project

 * Create new Github Repo
 * Build you idea from week 1.
-* Make sure your design
+* Make sure your choice of design style is well reflected.
 * Publish site
 * Make sure to commit and push latest to GitHub repo.